Does your credit score need a boost? Whether it’s to qualify for a new home or car, getting a personal loan can help get you build your credit.

 Using a personal loan to build credit

-It’s fairly simple to find a personal loan that will boost your credit.
+It’s fairly simple to find the best personal loans that will boost your credit.
 Here’s how to pull it off:

 1. Look for small credit-builder loans